How GOV.UK One Login works

 /token

-endpoint and includes the authorisation code in the request. - Your service receives an ID token, an access token and a refresh token in the response.
+endpoint and includes the authorisation code in the request. - Your service receives an ID token and access token in the response.

 - Your service makes a request to the